steventg/handbook/add-mfc240c-rpi/README.md

 dpkg -i --force-all mfc240ccupswrapper-1.0.1-1.i386.deb
 ```

-Note: The installation will failure complaining some directories are not created.
+Note: The installation will fail complaining some directories were not created.
-Create them and re-run again
+Create them and re-run again.

 # Install QEMU
 https://wiki.debian.org/QemuUserEmulation